 Q:What type of walk will my dog get on a group walk?

-A:We are unable to group walk or board bitches in heat.
-We are
+A:We are unable to walk bitches in heat.

 Q:Are you able to stay in our home to care for our animals whilst

 we are away?

 Q: Are you insured to walk dogs professionally?